 Note: I use the Stock Selection Guide Software and its methodologies from the CSA to perform the bulk of my analysis on stocks.

-Revenue Profile & Projection:
+Revenue Profile and Projection:

 Let’s start by examining management’s ability to convert the companies products and services into increased sales on a consistent basis, year after year.
 To pass the revenue test, the company must possess the following two attributes: